davedaku/PlexMetadataConfigurer/readme.md

 2. Important Features
 	- switch from user token authentication to https://forums.plex.tv/t/authenticating-with-plex/609370
 	- support configuration through environment variables
-	- ability to specify thumbnail (and background?) images in config files, and update them through the API
+3. Cleanup & Refinement
-3. Research
+	- (in addition to current `.plexmeta.json`) support `.plexmeta` with serialization like `.plexmatch`
-4. Cleanup & Refinement
+	- ability to specify thumbnail (and background?) images in .plexmeta , and update them through the API
-	- support `.plexmeta` or `.plexmeta.json` filename
+	- support any other reasonable metadata in `.plexmeta(.json)`
-5. Unsortables
+4. Unsortables